Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 #### Wireframes

-As part of the design process, before starting my project I sketched out initial drawings then used <u>Balsamiq</u> to create sharper looking wireframes.
+As part of the design process, before starting my project I sketched out initial drawings then used <u>Balsamiq</u> to create sharper-looking wireframes.
 Creating these mock-ups helped me plan the basic structure and arrangement of the features for my site.

 [view initial drawings](assets/images/readme/initial-drawing.jpg)